Diamine Polar Glow

 The color/properties:

 Diamine Polar Glow is a sheening ink.
-It has a deep but vibrant blue base with a deliberately prominent red sheen where the ink pools.
-Polar Glow exhibited sheen on all of my test papers, and the effect can either be increased of decreased by using a wetter or drier tuned pen respectively.
+It has a deep but vibrant blue base with a deliberate and prominent red sheen where the ink pools.
+Polar Glow exhibited sheen on all of my test papers, but the sheen was stronger on the more ink-resistant papers (such as the Tomoe River).
+The effect can also be increased or decreased by using a wetter or a drier tuned pen, respectively.
 Because of the high saturation to get the sheen effect, there isn’t a lot in the way of shading with this ink.

 Ink splat